 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
 It also contains xanthan gum which really helps give baked goods their bounce.

 - Milk of Choice- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
 For non dairy, use a non dairy milk of your choosing.

-- Unsalted Butter or Vegan Baking Sticks- Don’t use melted; the cookies will spread.
+- Unsalted Butter or Vegan Baking Sticks- Don’t use melted; the cookies will spread into a giant mess.

 - Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together.

 - Rainbow Sprinkles- Make sure to use gluten free/nut free/vegan if you want this recipe allergy friendly.

 See my recipe card below for a complete list of the ingredients with measurements.

 - Use a gluten free flour that’s free from dairy.

 - Make sure the brand of sugar you use is vegan.